ArmineZak/coffee-machine/README.md

 This part of the program works endlessly to make coffee until the shutdown signal is given.
 It uses several methods.
 Each is responsibel for spicific function that coffee machine does  - buy, fill, take, remain, back and exit.
 Machine loops over and over again asking whitch achtion to choose and stops when is choosen exit option.

+# Coffee Machine Power
+Coffee machine has several states.
+Every time the user inputs something and a program passes that line to the method, the program determines how to interpret this line using the information about the current state.
+After processing this line, the state of the coffee machine can be changed or can stay the same.